Babbe03/prof-web/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
   Hi, my name is Abbe Knutsson.
-It is great to have you.
+It's so great to have you.
 ---

 <!-- this is a subheadline -->